Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 8. Ljubljana

-I’m not a lover of cities, but Ljubljana is one that remains one of my favourites.
+I’m not a lover of cities, but Ljubljana remains one of my favourites.
 It is a small city with the Ljubljanica River winding through it.
-Attractive bridges crisscross the river, with outdoor cafes and shops lining it.
+Attractive bridges crisscross the river, and outdoor cafes and shops line it.

 Just a few steps from the city centre, you can immerse yourself in nature at Tivoli Park.
 The park has ornamental flower beds, trees, statues and fountains.